Giorgio Stirano: The return to Formula 1

 After the accident that cost Ayrton Senna his life during a race in 1994, Stirano was appointed by Williams as expert surveyor on the side of the Williams team, which was being accused of causing the accident due to them having created an undersized steering column.
 The enquiry, which started in 1997, had Stirano, Diego Milen, Roberto Vitali and Giovanni Saccenti (the surveyors team for Williams) up against Tommaso Carletti and Mauro Forghieri.

-On officially returning to Formula 1 in 1995, Stirano, during his short adventure in this affluent championship, was first appointed as sports director and then as team manager of Forti Corse : the team lined up drivers such as Pedro Paulo Diniz and Roberto Moreno.
-It was here that he developed the FG01 vehicle, originally designed by Sergio Rinland, which gained seventh place at the Australian GP driven by Diniz.
-This was Stirano’s last race in a Formula 1 pit box.
-That following winter together with the help of Chris Radage, Stirano designed the Forti FG 03, a much more modern and lighter vehicle.
-Unfortunately, they never got around to building it due to the economic crisis which led to Forti eventually going bankrupt in 1996.
+On officially returning to Formula 1 in 1995, Stirano, during his short adventure in this affluent championship, was first appointed as sports director and then as team manager of Forti Corse: the team lined up drivers such as Pedro Paulo Diniz and Roberto Moreno.
+It was here that he developed the FG01 vehicle, originally designed by Sergio Rinland, which gained seventh place at the Australian Grand Prix driven by Diniz.
+This was Stirano's last race in a Formula 1 pit box.
+That following winter together with the help of Chris Radage, Stirano designed the Forti FG03, a much more modern and lighter vehicle, which competed in the 1996 season.

-In 1999 he worked together with the members of Euroteam in the STW championship with Stefano Modena’s Alfa Romeo 156.
+In 1999 he worked together with the members of Euroteam in the STW championship with Stefano Modena's Alfa Romeo 156.

 From 2002 to 2005 Stirano was the consultant of the race team Opel Euroteam (OPC Opel DTM team), managing the races of the Opel Astra of Jeroen Bleekemolen and Laurent Aiello.
 In the same period he was also providing technical assistance with the creation of Gloria, a company founded by Enrico Glorioso and specializing in the building of racing cars for Junior Championships.